-Mini proposals are a great way of winning the bid.
-It shows you have spent time thinking of the best options and solutions without devoting too much of your resources to a lead.
+Mini proposals are a great way to help you win if you're in a project bid with other freelancers.
+It shows you have spent time thinking of the best options and solutions without devoting too much of your resources to a potential client.

-Your client will get a preview of your capabilities, and so, your work is sure to stand out amongst the others who are pitching on the same project.
+A mini proposal will give your client a preview of your capabilities, so, your work is sure to stand out amongst the others who are pitching on the same project.

-What Do You Do if a Client Resists Revealing Their Budget?
+What Should You Do if a Client Resists Revealing Their Budget?